yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/with-kubernetes.md

 ### MongoDB

 If you are deploying a Pro or Enterprise version of Tyk (With Dashboard and or MDCB component), you will need to have a MongoDB installation installed within the Kubernetes cluster, or reachable from inside Kubernetes.
-To get started quickly, you may use the following Helm Chart.
+To get started quickly, you can use the following Helm Chart.

 ```